-Figure 3-6 System Status
+Figure 6 System Status

-Using the Change Center
+3.4 Using the Change Center

 The starting point for using the Administration Console to make changes in your WebLogic Server domain is the Change Center.
 The Change Center provides a way to lock a domain configuration so you can make changes to the configuration while preventing other accounts from making changes during your edit session.
-See "How Change Management Works" on page 3-9.
+See Section 3.4.3, "How Change Management Works."

 The domain configuration locking feature is always enabled in production domains.
 It can be enabled or disabled in development domains.
 It is disabled by default when you create a new development domain.
-See Enable and disable the domain configuration lock in Administration Console Online Help.
+See "Enable and disable the domain configuration lock" in Oracle Fusion Middleware Oracle WebLogic Server Administration Console Help.